manant1/portfolio/content/homePageData/en/map-herotitle-full-stack-web-programuotojas-herodescription-aš-kuriu-internetines-aplikacijas-ir-man-patinka-tai-ką-darau-introdescription-nuo-to-laiko-kai-beveik-prieš-5-metus-pradėjau-savo-kaip-laisvai-samdomo-„full-stack“-p.md

       - Here Maps Javascript
       - OpenLayers
   - type: Back-end
-    description: These technologies I have used for my projects
+    description: These are technologies I use to build and maintain the technology needed to power the components which enable the user-facing side of the website to exist
     names:
       - Node.Js
       - MongoDb